Leg Lengthening Surgery - Timeline to Full Recovery

-While this is a recovery timeline, it’s worth noting that many people consider preparation to be phase 0.
+While this is a recovery timeline, it’s worth noting that many people consider preparation before surgery to be phase 0.

-Preparation for height surgery entails tons of stretching of the hips and legs.
-Some even suggest running if you are already fairly flexible and don’t have much muscle mass.
+Preparation entails tons of stretching of the hips and legs to reduce how painful leg lengthening surgery is.
+Some even suggest running and avoiding barbell squats if you are already fairly flexible and have adequate muscle mass

 The first phase of recovery is also known as the post-op surgery phase.

 Simply put, this is how long it takes the body to heal from surgery.
 The leg lengthening surgery itself is a multi-hour, traumatic operation that involves breaking two or more bones (when having tibiae leg lengthening surgery, the tibia and fibula of each leg must be broken—4 total bones).

 The first 24-48 hours following surgery can be extremely painful, depending on the person.
 With that said, pain is a highly individualized thing and many patients find that the pain is much more manageable than expected.

 Surprisingly, some patients can walk the day after surgery with the full weight-bearing stryde nail.
 Other nails require prolonged use of walkers or canes.
 1

 - Post-op Week 1 – Bedridden and wheelchair only

 - Post-op Week 2 – Able to begin using walker to mostly get around